Marion Chauveau

 About Me

-I am a researcher working at the intersection of Physics, Machine Learning, and Biology.
-My PhD focused on generative models for protein sequences and was conducted under the supervision of Ivan Junier and Olivier Rivoire, between the TIMC laboratory (Grenoble) and the Gulliver lab (ESPCI, Paris).
-I am currently open to postdoctoral opportunities.
+My research explores questions at the intersection of machine learning, statistical physics and biology.
+I completed my PhD on generative models for protein sequences under the supervision Ivan Junier and Olivier Rivoire, between the TIMC laboratory (Grenoble) and the Gulliver lab (ESPCI, Paris).

 See here my resume